v2sCollections/Constellation/README.md

 - ⛔ I will not be responsible for any possibility of save corruption.
 - ⛔ Please don't use a similar name to this collection.
 - ⛔ I do not allow you to copy or clone this collection in any way.
+- ⛔**DO NOT** use a pirated game.
+It is against Nexus rules and is illegal and I will not provide any support.
 - © 2023 Bethesda Softworks LLC, a ZeniMax Media company.
 Trademarks belong to their respective owners.

 ![](https://s11.gifyu.com/images/Sgd38.jpg)